luciangreen/Time_Machine/README.md

 # Time_Machine

 * Warning: Changing the algorithm to not include meditation may be fatal.
+You should meditate with 80 arems before and after travel.
 * Travel through time with meditation.

 * "I can convert myself to a bot, convert shadow bots to bots (allowing people and finance) and time travel as a bot (all with 250 breasonings).
 There is a lag while people are ready for you to time travel."